Create a Custom Ruleset for Batch Inventory Input for Custom Quantity Types

 Step 3: Create a Custom Ruleset

-Develop a custom ruleset that will process your custom event name and handle the custom quantity types or additional data included in
+Develop a custom that will your custom name and handle the custom quantity types or additional data included in `inventoryQuantity.attributes`

 `inventoryQuantity.attributes`